tevelee/Eval/README.md

 - `{% if name != nil %}Hello{% else %}Bye{% endif %} {{ name|default('user') }}!`, whose output is `Hello Adam!` or `Bye User!`
 - `Sequence: {% for i in 1...5 %}{{ 2 * i }} {% endfor %}` which is `2 4 6 8 10 `

-and so on...
-The result of these expressions depend on the content, determined by the evaluation.
+And so on...
+The result of these expressions depends on the content, determined by the evaluation.
 It can be any type which is returned by the functions (String, [Double], Date, or even custom types of your own.)

 You can find various ways of usage in the examples section below.